TBM Submission Guidelines

 Basic descriptive captions must accompany all images.
 We must be able to identify the image each caption refers to, and the caption should identify the subject clearly.
 Photo captions should appear at the end of the text, as part of the same document.

 Vertical format is mandatory for cover images, with the top 1/2 to 1/3 of the image bare to accommodate the title and additional room along margins for banners.
 Color transparencies shot with film rated ISO 100 or less are acceptable.
-We also accept digital images that have been shot with a professional camera of at least 6 megapixel and provided at full size in both RAW and TIFF format on a CD: no JPEGs, please.
+We also accept digital images that have been shot with a professional camera of at least 6 megapixels and provided at full size in both RAW and TIFF format.
 Study past covers to obtain a good feel for these requirements.

 Our feature articles run 1500 to 3000 words with few exceptions.
 Please query prior to submitting features that fall outside this range.
 All manuscripts should be typed, double spaced, in Word or comparable electronic format.
 We cannot accept hand written material, text in all-cap format, or text for which no acceptable electronic version is available.
 Do not use line justification or non-standard font in the text.
 Do not insert images in text or organize text into columns.
-Include both hard copy and text on disc at the time of initial submission.
+Include both hard copy and text on disc at the time of initial submission, or send as a file attachment with prior approval.

 Our regular columns are usually pre-assigned, with some exceptions.
 Please query prior to submitting any material intended for one of our regular columns.
 Column length runs 800-1500 words unless a different length is agreed upon in advance.

 Please do not submit unsolicited material electronically.
-Queries by e-mail are welcome, but text and photographs should be sent by mail to the addresses listed below.
+Queries by e-mail are welcome, but text and photographs should be sent by mail to the addresses listed below or electronically with prior agreement.
 The submission package should include a hard copy of the text with photo captions and end notes, the same text document on disc, and photos on disc (the same or separate.)
 We cannot complete our evaluation until we have all of this material.
 Please do not include material for multiple pieces in the same package or on the same disc.

 While we will make every reasonable effort to return submitted material, we cannot accept responsibility for unsolicited submissions.
 To insure return, always include a Self-Addressed Stamped Envelope (SASE); material received without return postage will not be returned except by prior arrangement.
 Please include an e-mail address with all submissions to facilitate reply.
 We accept only original, previously unpublished material.
 We do not accept material that has been simultaneously submitted elsewhere and discourage this unprofessional practice.
 (Simultaneous query letters are fine.)